The Employee Assistance Programme (EAP) is provided by Care first and designed to help employees deal with the stresses and strains of life.

 Our focus is on helping employees stay healthy, which means offering practical and emotional support that will help them deal with issues such as financial worries, stressful relationships, concerns about childcare or legal issues – anything that could significantly affect their productivity.

-We offer EAP to your clients when they take out a Group Income Protection policy and the service will be available to all employees of the insured company, regardless of whether they are covered under the policy.
+We offer an EAP to your clients when they take out a Group Income Protection policy and the service will be available to all employees of the insured company, regardless of whether they are covered under the policy.

 Read more about the EAP service in the EAP brochure.